Braids, inner automorphisms and the Andreadakis problem: Reminders

 \subsubsection{The Drinfeld-Kohno Lie ring}

 A braid acts on $F_n^{ab} \cong \mathbb Z^n$ \emph{via} the associated permutation of the basis.
-As a consequence, the pure braid group $P_n$ acts trivially on $F_n^{ab}$, thus is a subgroup of $IA_n$.
+As a consequence, the pure braid group $P_n$ acts trivially on $F_n^{ab}$, hence it is a subgroup of $IA_n$.
 Since $IA_n$ is residually nilpotent, so is $P_n$.
-The Lie ring associated to its lower central series was first determined rationnally in \cite{Kohno}, and it was shown not to have torsion in \cite{Falk-Randell}, where its ranks where computed.
-Details about the complete description over $\Z$ that we now recall may be found in the appendix of \cite{Darne2}.
+The Lie ring associated to the lower central series of $P_n$ was first determined rationnally in \cite{Kohno}, and it was shown not to have torsion in \cite{Falk-Randell}, where its ranks where computed.
+Details about the complete description over~$\Z$ that we now recall may be found in the appendix of \cite{Darne2}.

 \begin{defi} The \emph{Drinfeld-Kohno Lie ring} is $DK_n := \Lie(P_n)$. \end{defi}

 Since $P_n$ acts trivially on $F_n^{ab}$, the semi-direct product $P_{n+1} \cong F_n \rtimes P_n$ is an almost-direct one, thus it induces a decomposition of the associated Lie rings: